strongdm/aws-workshops/index.en.md

 ### Set up an RDS PostgreSQL Database

-   Start a new RDS PostgreSQL database.
-Similar to the EC2 Instance above, start the database in the private VPC subnet, You will need the database username and password that you set up for the database, the DB Identifier, and will use the default port 5432.
+- Start a new RDS PostgreSQL database

+- Note the database username and password that you set up for the database

+- Note the DB Identifier

+- Use the default port 5432

+To add the database to StrongDM:

+- In the StrongDM Admin UI, go to Resources -> Datasources

+- Click on "Add datasource", name the resource something unique to you, and choose "PostgreSQL" as the database type

+- Enter port 5432

-   In the StrongDM Admin UI, go to Resources -> Datasources.
-Click on "Add datasource", name the resource something unique to you, and choose "PostgreSQL" as the database type.
-Enter port 5432, the DB Identifier under "Database" and the Username and Password from the RDS Database.
-Ensure that you create and enter a resource tag with a unique name to you.
-I recommend `env=<username>`.
-After setting up the resource, confirm that the resource status is "Healthy".
+- Enter DB Identifier under "Database"

+- Enter the Username and Password

+- Ensure that you create and enter a resource tag with a unique name to you.
+I recommend `env=<username>`

+- After setting up the resource, confirm that the resource status is "Healthy"

 Download and install a SQL client of choice onto your desktop.
 Recommended is Beekeeper Studio Community Edition or DBEaver.

    ![StrongDM PostgreSQL Resource](./static/strongdm_postgres_resource.png)
    ![Beekeeper Studio](./static/beekeeper_studio.png)